-Cornell Christian Law Fellowship.
-An interdenominational Christian group of law students and spouses, the Cornell Christian Law Fellowship meets frequently for discussion, encouragement, fellowship, and prayer.
+Cornell Christian Legal Society.
+The Cornell chapter of the national Christian Legal Society is an interdenominational Christian group of law students and spouses.
+The group meets weekly for discussion, encouragement, fellowship, and prayer.
 Members are united in their belief that the Christian faith can and should have a significant impact on their understanding and handling of the law, and that members can continue to develop that faith within the framework of a busy law school life.

 Cornell International Law Journal.
 Established in 1967, the Cornell International Law Journal focuses on legal problems of international dimension.
-The Journal, edited by third-year students, publishes articles written by international scholars, lawyers, and diplomats.
-Each issue also contains student work in the form of comments on recent developments in international law and notes on unresolved problems facing the international legal community.
+The Journal, edited by third-year students, publishes articles written by scholars, lawyers, and diplomats.
+Each issue also contains student work on recent developments in international law and theoretical questions in international and comparative law.